-Java is a programming language and a computing platform that was first introduced in 1995 by Sun Microsystems.
+Java is a programming language and computing platform first introduced in 1995 by Sun Microsystems.
 Java is a general-purpose, object-oriented, class-based programming language with fewer implementation dependencies.
 Java is an extensively used program based on object-oriented programming and a software platform used across various devices, such as notebook computers, mobile phones, game consoles, medical gadgets, and many more.
-Java is quick as well as secure, and reliable and, consequently.
-It is used extensively to create Java applications for laptops, data centers, game consoles, scientific supercomputers, cell phones, etc.
+Java is quick as well as secure, and reliable, consequently.
+It is used extensively to create Java applications for laptops, data centres, game consoles, scientific supercomputers, cell phones, etc.

 History of Java

 James Gosling invented the Java language at Sun Microsystems in 1995.
 He had a motto: “Write Once; Run Anywhere.” known as WORA.
 Gosling first named this language Oak because of the oak tree outside his office.
 The name was later changed to Green and Java Coffee, named after the coffee from Indonesia, and eventually shortened to Java in 1995.

 What is Java used for?